 If you are hoping to improve your overall energy usage to reduce your carbon footprint, then we suggest accompanying your smart meter with a smart thermostat.
 Smart thermostats are a fantastic way to gain full control over your central heating system.
 Connected to your smartphone, the thermostat enables you only to use your central heating when it is actually needed.
 For example, many opt for programming their thermostat to switch off when they leave for work then turn back on half an hour before arriving home in the evening.
 You will also have the power to turn your heating up or down without even having to get up from the sofa!
 Take a look at MoneySavingExpert for more details on the benefits of a smart thermostat and how to get your hands on your own.

 As the prospect of running out of fossil fuels becomes more prevalent, more and more providers are now opting for offering customers ‘green’ energy from renewable sources.
 Not only is this ideal for reducing the usage of limited resources, but it is also increasingly kinder to the environment.
 According to an article by Futurity, fossil fuels alone account for 90% of all emissions caused by human activity, which, of course, heavily contributes towards global warming, air pollution and much more.
-With this in mind, property owners are now making the switch to renewable energy to reduce their carbon footprint and emissions.
+With this in mind, property owners are now making the switch to renewable energy to reduce their carbon footprint and emissions and help to create an eco-friendly UK.

 The term renewable energy relates to a sustainable source of power which cannot run out as it is sourced naturally from, for instance, the sun, wind or water.
 It not only causes minimal impact on the environment but is also considerably cheaper than its fossil fuel alternatives.
 The most common types of renewable energy are: